daabm/PowerShell/Scripts/readme.md

 Step 6: Check for event 4114 in DFSR event log on PDC
 VERBOSE: Performing the operation "Wait for DFSR event 4114" on target "DC2.corp.contoso.com".
 Step 7: Set msDFSR-Enabled=TRUE on PDC
-VERBOSE: CN=SYSVOL Subscription,CN=Domain System Volume,CN=DFSR-LocalSettings,CN=DC2,OU=Domain Controllers,DC=corp,DC=contoso,DC=com
 Step 8: Replicate from PDC to all other DCs
-VERBOSE: CN=SYSVOL Subscription,CN=Domain System Volume,CN=DFSR-LocalSettings,CN=DC2,OU=Domain Controllers,DC=corp,DC=contoso,DC=com
 Step 9: Poll AD on PDC
-VERBOSE: Successfully updated the DFSR Active Directory Domain Service configuration on the computer named DC2.corp. contoso.com
+VERBOSE: Successfully updated the DFSR Active Directory Domain Service configuration on the computer named DC2.corp.contoso.com
 Step 10: Check for event 4602 in DFSR event log on PDC
 VERBOSE: Performing the operation "Wait for DFSR event 4602" on target "DC2.corp.contoso.com".
 Step 11: start dfsr on all other DCs